Get a Quote

 RTDs: Convenience at a Cost

 RTDs offer immediate use — open, drink, and go.
 They shine in on-the-go markets and impulse purchase channels like gyms and petrol stations.
-However, they come with serious logistical and shelf-life challenges:

 • Heavy and Bulky → High transport costs, especially cross-border.
 A pallet of RTDs weighs several hundred kilos vs. a few dozen for powders.